CUTLER-H2020/DataCrawlers/Economic/README.md

 Apart from those detailed in the [Installation](#installation-1) section, some scripts may need further prerequisites (e.g. certain file located in certain folder, or some credentials for accessing the data in a web page).
 That information can be found in each script.

 #### Kafka integration with R
-The script uses the package [rkafka] (https://cran.r-project.org/web/packages/rkafka/rkafka.pdf)that allows R developers to use the messaging functionalities provided by Apache Kafka.
+The script uses R package [rkafka] (https://cran.r-project.org/web/packages/rkafka/rkafka.pdf)that allows R developers to use the messaging functionalities provided by Apache Kafka.

 #### Run the script